 This stage lasts for about 15-20 minutes, and we spend about half of the night in “light sleep”.
 You can still be jolted awake by low-level stimuli (like somebody closing the door).

-Stage 3 – the critical DEEP SLEEP
+Stage 3 – DEEP SLEEP

 Your brain slows down, and there’s minimal brain activity.
 You breathe slowly and your heart rate and blood pressure decrease even more.